ISOAD Become a Member Search

 II.
 TYPES OF MANUSCRIPT

 1. Original articles: Original articles are peer reviewed and report details of original studies that have not been published previously.
-Generally, Manuscript should be divided into the following sections and appear in the order: (1) Title page, (2) Abstract including Keywords, (3) Introduction, (4) Materials and Methods, (5) Results, (6) Discussion, (7) Acknowledgments (optional), (8) References, (9) Tables, (10) Figure legends, (11) Figures (Illustrations).
+Generally, Manuscript should be organized into the following sections and appear in the order: (1) Title page, (2) Abstract including Keywords, (3) Introduction, (4) Materials and Methods, (5) Results, (6) Discussion, (7) Acknowledgments (optional), (8) References, (9) Tables, (10) Figure legends, (11) Figures (Illustrations).

 Manuscripts should be double-spaced, including text, tables, legends and references.
 All pages must be numbered consecutively from the title page, and include the acknowledgments, references, tables, and figure legends.